ognistik/alfred-pasteflow/README.md

 ### Advanced Insertion and Processing
 PasteFlow's Selective Mode and the "Next Item Index" feature work together for more complex list management:

-While in Selective Mode, use CMD + OPT + CTRL when selecting an item to set it as the "next" item.
+While in Selective Mode, use CMD + OPT + CTRL when selecting an item to set it as the "next item".
 This item will not be processed and simply change it's icon into "red" to indicate it is next in line.
 There's another way you can do this.
-By turning off "Do Not Change Next Item Index" in the configuration, processing or clearing an item from the middle of your list automatically updates the "next" item to after the last processed position.
+By turning off "Do Not Change Next Item Index" in the configuration, processing or clearing an item from anywhere your list automatically updates the "next item" to be the one **after** the last processed position.

 Let's break down how this works in different scenarios:
 **Stack (Top-to-Bottom)**:
-- If you set the "next" item somewhere in the middle of your list, PasteFlow treats all items above it as already processed.
+- If you set the "next" item somewhere in the middle of your list, PasteFlow treats all items **above** it as already processed.
-- New items will be inserted at the "next" item position, not at the top of the list.
-This is because the sorting logic of the stack & processing order dictate that the user wants to use the most recent item next.
+- New items will automatically be inserted at the "next item" position, **not at the top of the list**.
+This is because the sorting logic of the stack & processing order dictate that **the user wants to use the most recent item next.**
 - This allows you to continue processing from a specific point in your list, rather than always starting from the top.

 **Stack (Bottom-to-Top)**:
-- Setting the "next" item in the middle lets you process from that point upwards.
+- Setting the "next item" in the middle lets you process from that point upwards.
-- However, new items are still added to the top of the list, maintaining the stack's logic & processing order (where user wants to process recent items last).
+- However, new items are still **added to the top of the list**, maintaining the stack's logic & processing order (where **user wants to process recent items last**).
-- To insert items elsewhere, use the "Force Next" option when adding new items.
+- To insert items elsewhere, use the "Force Insert Next" option when adding new items.

 **Queue (Bottom-to-Top)**:
-- When you set the "next" item anywhere in the list, PasteFlow considers all items below it as already processed.
+- When you set the "next item" anywhere in the list, PasteFlow considers all items **below** it as already processed.
-- New insertions and processing will happen at the "next" item position (since in a queue, bottom to top, the user expects the most recent items first).
+- New insertions and processing will happen at the "next item" position by default (since in a queue, bottom-to-top, **the user expects the most recent items first**).

 **Queue (Top-to-Bottom)**:
-- In this setup, you're expecting to process the oldest items first.
+- In this setup, you're expecting to **process the oldest items first**.
-- New items are always added to the bottom of the queue, regardless of the "next" item position.
+- New items are always **added to the bottom of the queue**, regardless of the "next" item position.
 - To insert items elsewhere in the queue, use the "Force Next" option.

 Remember, PasteFlow uses visual cues with icon changes to help you understand the state of your list, even though you can't see it in real-time.
 Getting familiar with these concepts is not essential, but it allows you to leverage PasteFlow's full potential.